 What is Forest Bathing?

 Forest Bathing (no swimming involved!) is a chance to 'bathe' or immerse ourselves in the natural environment.
 It is an opportunity to awaken and engage our 5 senses - listening, touching, smelling, tasting and seeing as we allow ourselves to just ‘be’ in nature.
-We wander slowly (less than 1km), take time to stop, smell, touch and notice nature.
-The experience involves guided ‘invitations’ to help us notice the nature, calm our busy minds, perhaps be playful and have some fun and is tailored to the needs of the group.
+The experience involves guided ‘invitations’ to help us notice the nature, calm our busy minds, perhaps be playful and have some fun.

 (There’s a link to a 2 min taster video from National Parks & Wildlife at the end of this info)